Increasing-decreasing patterns in the iteration of an arithmetic function: Iterations and patterns

-It is not known if aliquot sequences are wildly increasing-decreasing.
 There are two competing conjectures about the trajectories of the sum of the proper divisors function $s(m)$.
 Catalan~\cite{cat88} and Dickson~\cite{dic13} conjectured that every aliquot sequence is bounded.
 Guy and Selfridge~\cite{guy-sel71,guy-sel75} conjectured that infinitely many aliquot sequences go to infinity.

-The Collatz function is wildly increasing-decreasing.
-In this note we give an elementary proof of this result.
+The goal of this paper is to prove that Syracuse function $S(m)$ defined by~\eqref{Syracuse:function} is wildly increasing-decreasing.
+The proof uses integer matrices and systems of linear diophantine equations.